 Uzma has a PhD in Education, focusing on Leadership and Learning, from the University of Birmingham in the U.K. She has extensive experience in academics, leading projects and change through capacity building and research departments.
 Over the past years, Uzma has been providing consultation services to various organizations in areas such as policy and procedure development, business growth and change management.
 Having studied and worked both in Canada and abroad, Uzma brings her rich experience working with diverse populations and cultures.

-Jennifer works for Michael Garron Hospital, Toronto East Health Network in the Emergency Department and Medical Short Stay Unit.
-She is a Certified Registered Nurse and holds a master's degree in Disaster and Emergency Management.
+Jennifer works for Michael Garron Hospital, Toronto East Health Network as the Manager of the Emergency Department.
+She is a Registered Nurse and holdss a master's degree in Disaster and Emergency Management.
 Jennifer has a passion for health care, quality improvement, health promotion and collaborating with community members to provide meaningful programs that support their needs and address the social determinants of health.
 She brings her skills and knowledge of health services system planning, risk management, change management and quality improvement to the FHC board.

 Stephanie is a contemporary educator and clinician who resists the traditional and in doing so stimulates critical thinking.
 She is a storyteller, activist, academic and physiotherapist, in that order.
 Aiming to bridge the gap between academia and the street, Stephanie has worked across multiple settings in the health care and education sectors, leveraging her master of education and bachelor of physical therapy degrees.
 She currently is a Curriculum Design and Innovation Leader, Educator and Mentor in the Department of Physical Therapy at the University of Toronto (U of T) and is recognized for integrating social justice and the arts into health care education.
 In addition, she works as a pediatric physiotherapist in the community, is a consultant with the College of Physiotherapists of Ontario and is a member of the Diversity Advisory Council with the Faculty of Medicine at U of T. Indeed, her career has been distinguished by a wide breadth of clinical, teaching and real-life experiences, including working with the Cirque du Soleil, as part of a team of caregivers in West Africa, and with Indigenous peoples in New Zealand.
 The daughter of immigrants from Jamaica and the mother of bi-racial twins, she is resolute in her goal to champion the voices of the invisible and disenfranchised such that all people can thrive.
 She hopes thriving becomes contagious.